yU93r/SteamEmu/post_build/README.experimental_steamclient.md

    * `ResumeByDebugger`: setting this to `1` or `y` or `true` will prevent the loader from calling `ResumeThread()` on the main thread after spawning the .exe, and it will display a mesage with the process ID (PID) so you attach your debugger on it.
      Note that you have to resume the main thread from the debugger after attaching, also the entry breakpoint may not be set automatically, but you can do that manually.
    * `DllsToInjectFolder` *(optional)*: path to a folder containing dlls to force inject into the app upon start,
-     the loader will attempt to detect the dll architecture (32 or 64 bit), if it didn't match the architecture of the exe, then it will ignored
+     the loader will attempt to detect the dll architecture (32 or 64 bit), if it didn't match the architecture of the exe then it will be ignored.
+     Path is either full or relative to this loader
    * `IgnoreInjectionError`: setting this to `1` or `y` or `true` will prevent the loader from displaying an error message when a dll injection fails
    * `IgnoreLoaderArchDifference`: don't display an error message if the architecture of the loader is different from the app.
    this will result in a silent failure if a dll injection didn't succeed.